Social Islami Bank: History

 In November 2017, seven directors of the Social Islami Bank Limited resigned following a board meeting at The Westin Dhaka.
 Bangladesh Bank did not follow its own rules so that it could quickly accept the resignation letter of the bank chairman Md Rezaul Haque.
 Two days later the number of resigning directors increased to nine.
 Seven new independent directors and two shareholding directors were appointed to replace them.
 The changes took place after S Alam Group took over 50 per cent shares of the bank.
 The replacement had ties to S. Alam Group.
 The group had purchased the shares through 19 subsidies violating the Banking Company Act, 1991.
-The chairman of S. Alam Group, Mohammed Saiful Alam, also owns other banks in Bangladesh which are Al-Arafah Islami Bank, Bangladesh Commerce Bank, First Security Islami Bank, Islami Bank Bangladesh, NRB Global Bank, and Al-Arafah Islami Bank.
-Anwarul Azim Arif was made chairman of the new board of the bank.
+The chairman of S. Alam Group, Mohammed Saiful Alam, also owns other banks in Bangladesh which are Bangladesh Commerce Bank, First Security Islami Bank, Islami Bank Bangladesh, NRB Global Bank, and Al-Arafah Islami Bank.
+Anwarul Arif was made chairman of the new board of the bank.
 The managing director of First Security Islami Bank, Quazi Osman Ali, was appointed managing director of Social Islami Bank Limited.
 Former governor of Bangladesh Bank, Salehuddin Ahmed, described the situation as concerning since S. Alam Group had taken control over a large number of banks.

 In 2019, the bank rescheduled a record number of loans, 29.5 billion BDT, accounting for 50 per cent of all rescheduled loans in Bangladesh that year.

 In 2022, it emerged that S. Alam Group had purchased the banks, including Social Islami Bank Limited, with bank loans.
-In November, 1.64 billion USD was stolen from the bank through letter of credits.
+In November, US$1.64 billion was stolen from the bank through letter of credits.
 The Bank protested the report while Bdnews.com defended their report based on the report of Bangladesh Financial Intelligence Unit.
 On 4 December, the High Court Division ordered the government of Bangladesh to investigate loans scams at Social Islami Bank Limited, First Security Islami Bank Limited, and Islami Bank Bangladesh Limited.
 According to Ahsan H Mansur, director of Policy Research Institute of Bangladesh, alleged S. Alam Group had taken 800 billion BDT from banks it owns.
 In December, Bangladesh Securities and Exchange Commission allowed Social Islami Bank Limited and Islami Bank Bangladesh Limited to raise funds through issuing bonds.
 Bangladesh Bank appointed observers for the First Security Islami Bank Limited, and Islami Bank Bangladesh Limited.
 S. Alam Group filed a Digital Security Act against an insurance agent who had posted posters alleging the group had stolen funds from Social Islami Bank and six other banks.